wp-plugins/embedplus-for-wordpress/readme.txt

 9. YouTube Advanced Embed Screenshot 9: Are you interested in learning how much your visitors are actually watching the videos you post?
 We suggest signing up now for this popular analytics feature to start getting data today.
 Use it to supplement Google Analytics.

 == Changelog ==

+= YouTube Advanced Embed 4.7 =
+This update fixes an annotations and CSS issue for both versions, Free and PRO.

 = YouTube Advanced Embed 4.6 =
 Compatible with WordPress 3.9.